 In the UK, O2 is one of the largest mainstream Pay As You Go mobile networks.
 They currently offer a choice of three different Pay As You Go tariffs:

 - Big Bundles: With Big Bundles, your top-up will be converted automatically into a one-month allowance of calls, texts and mobile internet.
 Any unused allowances will expire at the end of the month.

-- Classic Pay As You Go: With Classic Pay As You Go, you’ll pay for your usage on a per-minute, per-text and per-megabyte basis.
+- Classic Pay As You Go: With Classic Pay As You Go, you pay for your usage on a per-minute, per-text and per-megabyte basis.
 Your credit won’t expire providing your SIM card remains active, and there’s no need to top-up every month.
 This makes it a better option for people who rarely use their mobile phone.

 - International: This is O2’s specialist SIM card for international calling.
 With International SIM, you can call abroad from 1p/minute.

-On O2’s Big Bundles tariff, your Pay As You Go credit will be converted automatically into a one-month allowance of calls, texts and mobile internet.
+On the O2 Big Bundles tariff, your Pay As You Go credit will be converted automatically into a one-month allowance of calls, texts and mobile internet.

 All Big Bundle packages will last for one calendar month with any unused allowances expiring along with the bundle.

-Upon the expiry of your bundle, O2 will try to renew the same bundle automatically on your account (this is providing you have enough Pay As You Go credit remaining on your account).
-If you don’t have enough credit for the automatic renewal, the Big Bundle will be added when you next top-up your account.
+Upon the expiry of your bundle, O2 will try to renew the same bundle automatically on your account (this is providing you have enough Pay As You Go credit).
+If you don’t have enough credit for automatic renewal, the Big Bundle will be added when you next top-up your account.

 Out of Bundle Charges

-Customers who exceed the inclusive allowance on their Big Bundle package will pay O2’s standard Pay As You Go out-of-bundle rates.
+Customers who exceed the inclusive allowance on their Big Bundles package will pay O2’s standard Pay As You Go out-of-bundle rates.
 These are 35p/minute, 15p/text and £1/day for up to 50MB of data (this will buy you O2’s Web Daily bolt-on).
 If you use more than 50MB of data during one day, you’ll be charged another £1/day for up to 50MB of additional data.